For operators who want more than a bubble pack.

 One of the biggest advantages of GMRS is that a single license covers your entire immediate family.
 That makes it easy to set up a dedicated radio network for your household or even coordinate with neighbors for safety and convenience.

-Your GMRS license covers your spouse, children, grandchildren, stepchildren, and in-laws.
+Per 95.1705(c)(2), your GMRS license covers your spouse, children, grandchildren, stepchildren, parents, grandparents, stepparents, siblings, aunts, uncles, nieces, nephews, and in-laws.
 They don't need their own licenses.
-For neighbors who want to join, they'll each need their own GMRS license — $35 for 10 years through the FCC.
+For neighbors who want to join, they'll each need their own GMRS license - $35 for 10 years through the FCC.

 Pick a simplex channel (channels 15-22 for full 50W power) and a CTCSS privacy tone for your group.
 The tone won't prevent others from hearing you, but it will keep your radios quiet from unrelated traffic on the same channel.